 Limitations:

-- ❌ All Full-Period Limitations: Still suffers from flickering, heat, and inaccuracy
+- ❌ All Full-Period Limitations: Still suffers from flickering, heat, and inaccuracy but to a lesser extent

-Stochastic Burst Fire (Coming Soon)
+Stochastic Cycle Stealing (Coming Soon)

-How it works: Probabilistic full-wave switching at each zero-cross.
+How it works: Probabilistic switching at each zero-cross.
 At each AC cycle, generates a random number (0-100) and compares it to the desired power level percentage.
 If the random number is lower, the full wave is allowed through; otherwise, it's blocked.

 Advantages: